A Patent in India is monopolistic protection granted to the applicant for an invention that has novelty and industrial use.

 Option 2: We offer to handle a case for a ONE time FLAT Attorney fee of US$1125 + Actual Patent Office fee + NO further fee for prosecuting the case till grant/final disposal of the matter.

-Click here: How to file an application for Patent in India.
+Click here: How to apply for Patent in India.

 What kinds of Inventions can be Patented in India?

-Are there inventions which are not patentable in India?
+Are there inventions that are not patentable in India?